r3c/creep/README.md

 production) match files in your repository, meaning it works well with pure front-end websites using HTML/CSS/JS or server technologies like PHP.

-Projects deployed through Creep should provide one or two configuration file(s):

-- _environments_ file (mandatory) contains the different locations where files will be sent (e.g. integration servers, production servers, etc.), plus a few related configuration options.
-- _modifiers_ file (optional) describes how to transform files before sending them (e.g. compile, minify, obfuscate, etc.).

-Deployments are incremental and Creep keeps track of deployed snapshots on all remote locations so that only changed files are send next time.
-This tracking mechanism depends on the type of repository used, for exemple Creep uses revision hashes when deploying from a Git repository to allow easy diffs.
+Deployments are always incremental, meaning Creep keeps track of deployed files on all remote locations so that only changed files are send next time.
+This tracking mechanism depends on the type of directory used, for exemple Creep uses revision hashes when deploying from a Git repository.

 Installing
 ----------